DCU Writing Centre

 - The Centre is not a proofreading or editing service but rather works with students to strengthen their abilities as writers and encourages them to become editors of their own work.

 - Appointments can only be scheduled online on both the Glasnevin Campus and St Patrick's Campus as well as Online (via Google Meet) using the links below.
-The online booking system is open one week in advance.

 - To cancel a booking, click on the cancellation link which you will find at the bottom of your confirmation email.

-- Please reschedule or cancel an appointment if you cannot attend.
+- Please reschedule or cancel an appointment well in advance if you cannot attend.
 Students who repeatedly book and cancel appointments at the last minute will lose booking privileges.